Concursus Dei

 Concursus dei or concursus divinus (Latin, lit., 'divine concurrence') is a theological and philosophical teaching that divine activity runs parallel to the activity of people and things.
-This notion allegedly resolves the dichotomy between "acts of nature or humans" vs. "acts of God."
-According to concursus dei, an event can be simultaneously an act of nature, c.q. humans, and an act of God.
+This notion allegedly resolves the dichotomy between "acts of nature or humans" vs. "acts of God".
+According to concursus dei, an event can be simultaneously an act of nature or a human act, and also an act of God.
 Thus, creatures immediately are propelled by God not only according to their origin (creation) and conservation in existence, but also in their causal operations.

 Biblical support

-In support of the concept a biblical passage in the Book of Isaiah is often cited: "indeed, all that we have done, you [God] have done for us."
+In support of the concept, a biblical passage in the Book of Isaiah is often cited: "indeed, all that we have done, you [God] have done for us."
 (Isaiah 26:12 NRSV).
 In the New Testament I Corinthians is often cited.
 There the apostle Paul commented upon his missionary work, "I labored more than anyone else--yet it was not I but the grace of God working through me."
 (I Corinthians 15:10).